Meet The Team

 Debbie is a member of the Royal College of Speech and Language Therapists and is state registered with the Health Professions Council.
 She obtained a degree in Speech and Language Pathology and Therapeutics from the University of Central England in Birmingham in 1995.
 Since then she has worked with children of all ages in community clinics, early year’s settings and mainstream schools in both North Kent and Bournemouth.

-Marie-Claire qualified as a Speech and Language Therapist in 2003 and has been working in a range of paediatric settings for the past 11 years including preschool clinics, mainstream schools, special schools and hospitals.
-She has experience of working with children with speech and language difficulties of all age groups from new born babies into adulthood.
-Marie-Claire is registered with the Royal College of Speech and Language Therapists and is state registered with the Health and Care Professions Council (HCPC).
-She specialises in the field of neurology and has recently been working at Southampton Children's Hospital, developing specific knowledge and skills in paediatric brain injury and a range of paediatric neurological conditions.
-Marie-Claire has completed post graduate training in paediatric and adult swallowing difficulties and this is a core part of her work.
-As part of her work with physical disabilities she has a particular interest in communication aids.
-She enjoys tailoring therapy to suit a child's needs in exciting ways for maximum enjoyment and to achieve the best results.
+Marie-Claire qualified as a Speech and Language Therapist in 2003 and has worked in a range of paediatric settings since qualifying including pre-school clinics, mainstream schools, special schools and hospitals.
+She has experience of working with children with speech, language and swallowing difficulties of all age groups from new born babies into adulthood.
+Marie-Claire is registered with the Royal College of Speech and Language Therapists and with the Health and Care Professions Council (HCPC).
+She has a specialist interest in the field of neurology and has developed specific knowledge and skills in brain injury and a range of paediatric neurological conditions.
+Marie-Claire enjoys tailoring therapy to suit a child's needs in exciting ways for maximum enjoyment and to achieve the best results.

 Debbie qualified as a Speech and Language Therapist in 2007 and has been working in a range of paediatric settings for the past 8 years including preschool clinics, mainstream schools, special schools and specialist language bases.
 She has experience of working with children with speech and language difficulties of all age groups from pre-school to teenagers.